gentzkow/template_archive/README.md

 1. Create a `config_user.yaml` file in the root directory.
 A template can be found in the `setup` subdirectory.
 See the **User Configuration** section below for further detail.

 2. If you already have conda setup on your local machine, feel free to skip this step.
 If not, this will install a lightweight version of conda that will not interfere with your current python and R installations.
 Install miniconda and jdk to be used to manage the R/Python virtual environment, if you have not already done this.
-One easy way to do this is with homebrew, which if you do not have can be download [here](https://brew.sh/), or with your local package manager:
+One easy way to do this is with homebrew, which if you do not have can be download [here](https://brew.sh/), from their websites [here](https://docs.conda.io/en/latest/miniconda.html) and [here](https://www.oracle.com/java/technologies/javase-downloads.html) or with your local package manager as follows:
    ```
    brew cask install miniconda
    brew cask install oracle-jdk